neoforged/.github/primers/1.22/index.md

     - `cannotAttackWithItem` - Checks whether the player cannot attack with the item.
     - `getItemSwapScale` - Returns the scalar to use for the item swap animation.
     - `resetOnlyAttackStrengthTicker` - Resets the attack strength ticker.
+    - `openNautilusInventory` - Opens the inventory of the interacted nautilus.
 - `net.minecraft.world.food.FoodData#hasEnoughFood` - Whether the current food level is greater than 6 hunger (or three full hunger bars).
+- `net.minecraft.world.inventory`
+    - `AbstractMountInventoryMenu` - The inventory menu for a mount.
+    - `NautilusInventoryMenu` - The inventory menu of a nautilus.
 - `net.minecraft.world.item`
+    - `HoneycombItem#WAXED_RECIPES` - A map of waxed block to their recipe categories and name.
     - `Item$Properties`
         - `spear` - Adds the spear components.
         - `nautilusArmor` - Adds the nautilus armor components.